 How many people in our office speak to customers or prospects on the phone?
-How do the callers get to the right people that can actually help them?
-Is it a positive or negative experience for the caller?
+How do the callers get to the person that can actually help them?
+And is it a positive experience for the caller?

 These are just some of the questions you should be thinking about.

 Determining the right plan of attack often times starts with taking a look at the current state of your business and identifying what’s working, what’s not, and where you want to be.